 Here’s why this works:

-Data analysis surfaces patterns that unearth value, and enables companies to take advantage of market opportunities faster.
-Adding AI to the mix can speed up the process even more by analyzing the data at scale and providing recommendations.
-Combining the two drives growth, nurtures innovation, and strengthens differentiation from competitors.
+Data analysis surfaces patterns that unearth value and enable companies to take advantage of market opportunities faster.
+That drives growth, nurtures innovation, and strengthens differentiation from competitors.

-Companies that still rely on institutional knowledge and gut feelings to guide decision- making are leaving money on the table by missing opportunities.
-With AI and machine learning, employees make the right decisions quickly and confidently.
-Adding AI to CRM systems across business functions takes the guesswork out of decision-making and boosts success by an average of 30% (according to Salesforce research) across key metrics like efficiency, productivity, and revenue growth.
+Companies that still rely on institutional knowledge and gut feelings to guide decision-making are leaving money on the table.
+With artificial intelligence and machine learning, employees make the right decisions quickly and confidently.

 Strategic work keeps employees engaged

-When data analyses guide routine decisions, employees spend less time on basic tasks that add no value, and more time focusing on strategic work.
+When data analyses guide routine decisions, employees spend less time on basic tasks and more time focusing on strategic work.
 That keeps them engaged and productive.
-That’s why 84% of data-leading organizations have observed an increase in employee retention.
+That’s why 84% of data-leading organisations have observed an increase in employee retention.

 Empower the right team to score a financial win